Appar: Bhakti

-Appar largely stayed at Atikai with his sister before visiting other Siva temples to sing in praise of Siva.
-He heard of Thirugnana Sambandar and went to Sirkali to meet him.
-Thiru GnaanaSambandar respectfully addressed Navukkarasar as Appar (father) and he and Appar travelled together singing hymns.
+Appar largely stayed at Atikai with his sister before visiting other Shiva temples to sing in praise of Shiva.
+He heard of Sambandar and went to Sirkali to meet him.
+Sambandar respectfully addressed Navukkarasar as Appar (father) and he and Appar travelled together singing hymns.
 Appar is said to have traveled to about a hundred and twenty-five temples in different cities or villages in Tamil Nadu.
-He died in Sadhaya Nakshtra in the Tamil month of Chithirai at Tiru Pukalur Siva temple at the age of 81.
+He died in Sadhaya Nakshtra in the Tamil month of Chithirai at Tirupukalur Shiva temple at the age of 81.

 Appar's Tevaram

 The Tamil Shaiva tradition believes that Appar extolled Siva in 4,900 hymns (49,000 stanzas).
 Of these 313 hymns (3,130 stanzas) have survived, later compiled in the fourth, fifth and sixth volumes of the Tirumurai, the Tamil poetic canon of Shaiva Siddhanta.
 The compilation of these books is generally ascribed to Nambiyandar Nambi (10th century CE).
 Some of Appar's hymns set to various Panns, the melodic modes of Ancient Tamil music – the rest are set to Tirunerisai and Viruttam metres.
 In the last four decades of his life, he visited on foot no less than 125 shrines of Shiva, scattered over a territory of a 1,000 miles.
 He was the only one of the four kuravars to visit the shrine at Tirukokarnam on the western coast of India.
 He sang 312 decads comprising 3,056 stanzas of devotion.

 All the songs in the Tevaram (called pathikam, Tamil:பதிகம்) are believed to be in sets of ten.
 The hymns were set to music denoted by Panns and are part of the canon of the Tamil music.
 They continue to be part of temple liturgy today.
 Several of these poems refer to historic references pointing to the saint-poets' own life, voice of devotee persona, using interior language of the mystic.
 Multi-vocal rhetoric is commonly used taking on personal emotions and genres and some voices of classical Sangam literature.

 Appar's poems dealt with inner, emotional and psychological state of the poet saint.
 The metaphors used in the poems have deep agrarian influence that is considered one of the striking chords for common people to get accustomed to the verse.
 The quote below is a popular song of Appar glorifying Shiva in simple diction.